 Now, how can we do this?

-7-step practical approach to optimize a particular data management capability
+A 7-step practical approach to optimize a particular data management capability

 One of the models to answer this question is a 7-step approach shown in Figure 3.
 As an example, I will use data quality capability.